top of page

 Benefits and schedule:

-• Pay is $20 - $22/hour, depending on experience
+• Pay is $24 - $28/hour for lead facilitators, depending on experience

-Please send a cover letter, resume, and three references to stacy@bkwild.com.
+To apply, please send a cover letter, resume, and three references to stacy@bkwild.com.

 Brooklyn Wild is a mission-driven, low-profit LLC in Sunset Park, Brooklyn that offers the space, time, and permission for children to lead their own play while connecting with nature and community.
-We operate classes using the principles of forest schools and adventure playgrounds, and advocate for all children’s rights to free play and access to the outdoors.
+We operate classes using the principles of forest schools and adventure playgrounds, and advocate for all children’s rights to respect, autonomy, free play and access to the outdoors.
 Visit bkwild.com to find out more about our program.

 bottom of page